atlassian-labs/dc-migration-assistant/README.md

 Go to `http://localhost:3333` to run the frontend without Jira

+The webpack dev-server proxies all API requests to `localhost:2990/jira`.
+To get proper authorisation for these API calls, you need to define the `JIRA_ADMIN_PASSWORD` environment variable with the password for the `admin` user of the local Jira application. e.g. `JIRA_ADMIN_PASSWORD=admin yarn start`

 If you want to test in-app, run `mvn amps:run --product [jira|refapp|confluence]` while the dev server is running

 ### Backend